Introduction

 - Automatic discovery of IT assets (endpoints, identities, applications)

-- Real-time security configuration inventory
+- Real-time inventory of security configurations

 Optimization